What is a life insurance beneficiary?

 In addition to the emotional impact on your partner, your passing will also have a financial bearing.
 Without your income, it may be difficult for them to maintain the lifestyle they once had.
 Selecting your significant other as the primary life insurance beneficiary can help them cover expenses such as a mortgage, long-term debt, funeral costs, and day-to-day needs.

 The passing of a parent can significantly alter a child's life, especially if the child is left without someone to rely on financially.
 You can name a minor child as your beneficiary, but there are multiple legal avenues and implications of doing so.
 For instance, the benefit could be placed in a trust managed by a custodian until the child is 18 or 21, or it could be designated for uses that benefit the minor child.
 Speak with legal counsel before naming a minor child as a beneficiary to determine the best option for your family.
+Learn more about naming a minor as a life insurance beneficiary.

 If no one is financially dependent on you, you might consider a favorite charity as the beneficiary of your death benefit.
 By designating the organization of your choice as your primary life insurance beneficiary, you ensure the payout will be donated to them upon your death.